-The Graduate Program in Acoustics has some laboratory space on the 1st floor of Research Building West.
-Most of the rest of this building is occupied by laboratories for Applied Research Laboratory (ARL) research faculty and by faculty and graduate students in other degree programs within the College of Engineering.
+The Graduate Program in Acoustics has faculty offices and research laboratory space on the 1st floor of Research Building West.
+Most of the rest of this building is occupied by laboratories for Applied Research Laboratory (ARL) research and by other degree programs within the College of Engineering.